-Any project falling under the definition of ‘Development’, defined by law as building, engineering, or mining operation requires planning permission.
+Homeowners, Any project falling under the definition of ‘Development’, defined by law as building, engineering, or mining operation requires planning permission.
 The introduction of Permitted Development rights via ‘The Town and Country Planning (General Permitted Development) (England) Order 2015‘ effectively sets out classes of development for which a grant of planning permission is automatically given.
 The Department for Local Government and Communities produce technical guidance for householders wishing to take advantage of permitted development rights.
 This guidance contains detailed descriptions of permitted development.

-When a planning route is established and permission is granted, you will need to apply for building regulations approval.
+When a suitable planning route is established and permission is granted, you will need to apply for building regulations approval.
 Building regulations approval ensures the proposed work complies with the building regulations.
 These are statutory instruments that seek to ensure that the policies set out in the relevant legislation are carried out.
 The government also publishes guidance in the form of sixteen Approved Documents, which are intended to demonstrate methods of complying with the building regulations.
 However, it is important to understand that the Approved Documents represent a method of compliance, they are not themselves the regulations.
-There are other, innovative ways to achieve compliance but require more difficult to validate with the relevant local authority.
+There are other, innovative ways to achieve compliance but this route can be more difficult to validate with the relevant local authority.

 You must check whether the work requires building regulations approval.
 It is also important to remember that, while there is a legal context for approval, so too exist responsibilities regarding safety.
 Any work you do carry out, whether or not you intend to do it yourself, must be carried out safely.
 You can also use the Competent Persons Register to find individuals and organisations that are able to self-certify their work with respect to building regulations compliance.